 Another tip?
 If you're buying a Switch for a younger child, it may be wise to keep the console in docked mode.
 That way you won't have to worry about a toddler's tendency to randomly chuck things across the room.

-How to understand game ratings
+How to use parental controls and understand Switch game ratings

 Fun for all ages!

 While video games get a bad rep sometimes, they can help kids develop some cognitive skills and even learn in a fun way.
 Although we don't want kids to play for endless hours, an hour or less a day with some longer weekend sessions and supervised game content can be a great way for kids to learn.
 It's all about making the decisions that fit your family's lifestyle and parenting style.
-And Nintendo has made it easy to monitor your kid's Nintendo account, whitelist certain games, and more through a special Parental Controls app — so you never have to worry about your kid seeing or playing something they shouldn't.

 Once your child is responsible enough for their own system or your family is ready to facilitate some screen time together, Nintendo offers lots of options, like the best family-friendly games, to help keep the laughs and thrills going.
 Don't stress and have some family fun together!